mxkdevops/cicd-pipeline-train-schedule-git/README.md

 ```
 git add <file>
 ```
-Before you can commit a change to a file , you need to add the file to staging area . use 'git status' to see which changed files have and have not been adde. to add all files that have been changed use :
+Before you can commit a change to a file , you need to add the file to staging area . use `git status` to see which changed files have and have not been adde. to add all files that have been changed use :
 ```
 git add.
 ```